spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

  dvdrendering vob to mp4 + all subtitles plus colorpalette

 only comand line no gui because the gpu runns full fps ca 100

+go raspi-config boot tu terminal autologin or let the rpi untouched no htop no other gui no terminal the cpu runns on ca 30 % no heating only the gpu runs full

 you find the IFO file ind the dvd foler